Burning hydrogen for heating

 Burning methane in pure oxygen produces CO2 and H2O.
 However, methane is normally burnt in air (which is 78% nitrogen) and some of the ferociously active oxygen atoms combine with nitrogen in the air to form NOx, while most of the oxygen atoms combine with carbon atoms, which are more reactive than nitrogen, to form CO then CO2.

 Burning hydrogen in pure oxygen just produces H2O.
 However, hydrogen would normally be burnt in air and some of the ferociously active oxygen atoms combine with nitrogen in the air to form NOx.
 There are no carbon atoms for the oxygen atoms to combine with, so a higher proportion combines with nitrogen from the air to form NOx.
 For this reason burning hydrogen in air produces up to six times as many NOx emissions as burning methane in air.
-There is therefore a seriously increased health risk of burning hydrogen for heating as compared to burning natural gas.
+There is therefore a seriously increased health risk of burning hydrogen for heating as compared to burning fossil gas.

 Hydrogen from electrolysis of water